brunopostle/ifcmerge/docs/whitepaper.rst

 Building Information Modelling (BIM) is a process of modelling entire buildings as things, information, and the relationships between them.

-BIM is generally done with large software applications that keep their data in proprietary format files.
+BIM is generally done with large software applications that keep their data in proprietary files.
 These are shared in what is called a Common Data Environment (CDE), effectively a file server that can be accessed remotely.

 This way of doing Collaborative BIM has disadvantages: one of them is that such a system can't be called interoperable without exporting data to open formats such as `Industry Foundation Classes (IFC)`_ and sharing these exported files; this in turn means that it isn't practical for multiple people to contribute to the same model without problematic workarounds.